 I’ve done some soul-searching about what makes Behavior Adjustment Training (BAT) work and my hypothesis from a behavior analytical perspective is that BAT involves desensitization, naturally occurring negative reinforcement (R-), and both naturally occurring and trainer-delivered positive reinforcement (R+).
 I now believe that the change in emotional response in BAT 2.0 is largely due to the controllability of the situation and desensitization/respondent extinction, not behavior built up through reinforcement (although those are always intertwined).

-But why am I not extremely concerned that it may have some R- when I am a force-free trainer?
-Actually, it did concern me, but it doesn't any more because I have thought it through.
+But why am I not extremely concerned that it may have some flavor of R- when I am a force-free trainer?
+Actually, it did concern me, but it doesn’t any more, because I have thought it through.

-The naturally occurring reinforcement found in BAT is not really part of the humane hierarchy.
-It's not delivered or orchestrated by the trainer, it's just real life to allow dogs to move around.
-Controlling their own distance to stimuli is a GOOD thing.
+As Dr. Friedman told me herself, the naturally occurring reinforcement found in BAT is not really part of the humane hierarchy.
+It’s not an aversive delivered or orchestrated by the trainer, it’s totally different from an aversive like a prong collar or e-collar.
+It’s just real life to allow dogs to move around.
+Giving dogs a way to control their own distance to stimuli, to seek their own relief, is a GOOD thing.

-In short, that means we can all worrying about BAT on social media and get back to working with dogs.
+In short, that means we can all stop stressing about BAT on social media and get back to working with dogs.

 In BAT, moving away should really be ‘moving on,’ not necessarily avoidance.
 Moving on after engaging with the trigger can just be satiation, they have had enough contact and are ready for something else.
 If you are getting complete avoidance of the trigger, you’re doing something wrong; that’s not BAT.
 We should be working at the level of curiosity, so the movement away is only because the curiosity has been satisfied.
 Controllability is a good thing and having it around their triggers is especially good.
 If you do BAT right, most of the movement done after looking at the trigger should be just due to the dog being ‘done’ looking.
 They are moving on, not escaping.